perezite/Portfolio/README.md

 🔗 [Project Crowd Funding Page](https://de.ulule.com/farming-simulator/)

-GIANTS Software Gmbh is an independent Swiss game developer company and inventor of the *Farming Simulator* franchise.
+GIANTS Software GmbH is a Swiss game developer company and inventor of the *Farming Simulator* franchise.

-The *Farming Simulator Dedicated Server* software allows to run a *Farming Simulator* multiplayer server without having players online.
+The *Farming Simulator Dedicated Server* software allows to run a Farming Simulator multiplayer server without having players online.
 The farm-world can run 24/7 and players can login-in and play together whenever they want.

 ### My contribution to the project